 Even small towns need medical services, so a hospital for the mentally insane wasn’t unusual.
-The asylum in Needles was typical—nurses administered medicine and restrained patients if they became agitated or dangerous.
+Desoto Asylum was typical—nurses administered medicine and restrained patients if they became agitated or dangerous.
 A doctor was in charge of treating patients and determining when—or if—they could ever return to society.

-According to a registration log that was uncovered years after the catastrophe, there were 22 patients admitted at Desoto Asylum and a staff of 10.
+According to a registration log uncovered years after the catastrophe, there were 23 patients admitted at Desoto Asylum and a staff of 8.
 Under normal circumstances, nothing ever went wrong.

-But, in the summer of 1966 residents of Needles began to go missing.
+But, in the fall of 1966 residents of Needles began to go missing.
 Their mangled bodies found by authorities inside Desoto Asylum.
-Unable to figure out how the patients of Desoto Asylum where escaping the residence panicked and boarded up Desoto Asylum with all the patients and staff still inside, the strong brick structure acting as a prison.
+Unable to figure out how the patients were escaping the residents panicked and boarded up Desoto Asylum with all the patients and staff still inside, the strong brick structure acting as a prison.

-In the weeks and months that followed, things began to change inside the Desoto Asylum.
+In the weeks that followed, things began to change inside Desoto Asylum.
 The doctors and nurses ignored the patients in their frantic attempt to save themselves.

-Toby was one of the higher-functioning patients, who’d been committed to Desoto Asylum in 1966 after killing his family with a pitchfork and using their dead bodies for experiments involving electrical cords and blue cheese dressing.
-When Toby was no longer subdued by debilitating amounts of brain-numbing sedatives, he overheard the staff planning to escape and leave the patients to die.
+Atticus Ravenswood was one of the higher-functioning patients, who’d been committed to Desoto Asylum in 1964 after killing his family with a pitchfork and using their dead bodies for experiments involving electrical cords and blue cheese dressing.
+When Atticus was no longer subdued by debilitating amounts of brain-numbing sedatives, he overheard the staff planning to escape and leave the patients to die.

-Unrestricted by the bounds of human decency, Toby unleashed years of pent-up rage against the frightened staff and began committing revolting horrors on their live bodies.
-With the help of other patients, Toby turned the tables on the former nurses and doctors, drugged them, and subjected them to his own twisted and painful experiments.
+Unrestricted by the bounds of human decency, Atticus unleashed years of pent-up rage against the frightened staff and began committing revolting horrors on their live bodies.
+With the help of other patients, Atticus turned the tables on the former nurses and doctors, drugged them, and subjected them to his own twisted and painful experiments.